Landscape Architecture Major

 Click here for roadmaps for four-year plans in the College of Agricultural and Natural Resources.

 Additional information on developing a four-year academic plan can be found on the following pages:

 Landscape Architecture faculty members frequently have research opportunities for undergraduate students.
 Students are encouraged to contact faculty members for any opportunities.
 Students may also discuss these opportunities with their faculty advisors.

 Internships are available at nearby federal, state and county agencies as well as in private landscape architecture firms.
 University of Maryland Landscape Architecture participates in the MDASLA Job Shadow Program.
-A list of participating firms can be found here.
+A list of participating firms can be found on our Careers page.

 Student Societies and Professional Organizations

 The Student Chapter of the American Society of Landscape Architects (SASLA) provides students with opportunities to get involved with on-campus activities.
 The club is chartered by ASLA.